-In his hearing request, Petitioner states that the primary FHA-insured mortgage was paid in full, and that a release and mortgage satisfaction were issued.
-However, Petitioner provides no documentary evidence to prove that his Note to HUD was paid.
-Petitioner has provided proof that he paid off his primary mortgage and received a release from his primary lender, but this does not demonstrate that Petitioner has paid his indebtedness to HUD or that HUD has issued a release.

-The express language of the Note, signed and agreed to by Petitioner, states under "Borrower's Promise to Pay" that, "In return for a loan received from Lender, Borrower promises to pay the principal sum of ... \$8,920.24....''
+In her response, Petitioner states that the primary FHA-insured mortgage was paid in full, and that a release and mortgage satisfaction were issued.
+Petitioner's Response, dated January 15, 2021, CHRONOLOGY, ¶¶ 2, 5.
+Petitioner further states that she had no knowledge of her obligation to repay HUD under the terms of the Note.
+Id, ¶4.
+However, Petitioner's obligation to repay the Note derives from the terms of the Note itself.
+The express language of the Note, signed and agreed to by Petitioner, states under "Borrower's Promise to Pay" that, "In return for a loan received from Lender, Borrower promises to pay the principal sum of ... \$55,751.55...."
 "Lender" is defined under the heading "Parties" as "the Secretary of Housing and Urban Development."
 Note at ¶¶ 1 and 2 (emphasis added).
+The Court finds this to be sufficient proof that Petitioner was aware of the terms of the Note and her obligation to repay the loan to HUD.
+It is inconsequential that other documents from Petitioner's primary lender may not have provided additional notification of her obligation to repay the Note.

-When Petitioner executed the Note, he was put on notice that he received a loan from HUD that must be repaid.
-As the Note demonstrates, Petitioner's indebtedness to HUD is separate and apart from his indebtedness to the primary FHA-insured lender.
+Finally, Petitioner provides no documentary evidence to prove that Petitioner's Note to HUD was ever repaid.
+Petitioner has provided proof that the primary mortgage was paid off and that a release from the primary lender was issued, but this does not demonstrate that Petitioner has paid the indebtedness to HUD or that HUD has issued a release.
+When Petitioner executed the Note, Petitioner was put on notice that the terms of the loan from HUD required repayment.
+As the Note demonstrates, Petitioner's indebtedness to HUD is separate and apart from the indebtedness to the primary FHA-insured lender.
 As a result, the payments made to the primary lender to pay off Petitioner's primary mortgage are separate and apart from the payments needed to satisfy Petitioner's debt to HUD.